-Through the UNESCO-ISARM programme, in support of the SADC Groundwater Management Programme, transboundary aquifers were identified in the region.
-The Southern Africa Hydrogeological Map and Atlas project further expanded on this work (SADC, 2010).
-The most recent map of transboundary aquifers in Africa, shown in Figure 7.6, was developed by IGRAC (IGRAC, 2015).
-Detail on the individual transboundary aquifers is available on IGRAC's Global Groundwater Information System (GGIS) online: http://tbamap.un-igrac.org/
+Through the UNESCO-ISARM programme, in support of the SADC Groundwater Management Programme, transboundary aquifers were identified in the region The Southern Africa Hydrogeological Map and Atlas project further expanded on this work (SADC, 2010).
+A recent position paper in this regard by UNESCO indicates 29 such aquifer systems shared by two or more neighbours in the SADC region (Figure 7-6) (Braune and Xu, 2011).